Slowly moving black holes in khrono-metric model: Discussion

 \subsection{Acknowledgments}

-We thank Enrico Barausse, Diego Blas, Cliff Burgess, Mario Herrero-Valea, Ted Jacobson, Duncan O'Dell, Jury Radkovski and Thomas Sotiriou for insightful discussions.
+We thank Niayesh Afshordi, Enrico Barausse, Diego Blas, Cliff Burgess, Valeri Frolov, Mario Herrero-Valea, Ted Jacobson, Tsutomu Kobayashi, Duncan O'Dell, Jury Radkovski and Thomas Sotiriou for insightful discussions.
 The work is supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.

 {\Alph{subsection}} {\Alph{section}} {\thesection.\arabic{equation}}